GerritCodeReview/k8s-gerrit/container-images/apache-git-http-backend/README.md

 * git (via base image) and git-deamon for git-http-backend
 * `tools/create_repo.sh`: cgi script to enable remote creation of new git repository over http.
-This is triggered by the Gerrit replication plugin if a new repository on the Gerrit master does not yet exist in a Gerrit slave, a corresponding
+This is triggered by the Gerrit replication plugin if a new repository on the Gerrit master does not yet exist in a Gerrit replica, a corresponding
  [change for the replication plugin](https://gerrit-review.googlesource.com/c/plugins/replication/+/199900) enabling repository creation via http is still in review for master and will be